 China’s CPI data

-In 2015, overall consumer prices were up by 1.4% YoY (year-over-year), down from a 2% rise in 2014.
-This inflation reading is far below the government’s target inflation rate of 3%.
-Thus, there’s room for more stimulus measures from the Chinese authorities to aid the slowing economy.
+The inflation reading is below the government’s target inflation of 3%.
+There’s enough room for more stimulus measures from Chinese authorities to aid the slowing economy.

 China’s PPI data

-The deflationary trend continues in the manufacturing sector.
-Because lower prices mean lower profits for factories, it becomes difficult for manufacturers to run their businesses for longer periods of time given their shrinking margins.
-Also, with the drop in commodity prices such as oil and steel and expected stimulus from the Chinese monetary authority, the PPI should improve.
+The deflationary trend continued in the manufacturing sector.
+Lower prices mean lower profits for factories.
+With shrinking margins, it becomes difficult for manufacturers to run their businesses for a longer time.
+However, with the recent uptick in commodity prices such as oil and steel and expected stimulus from the Chinese monetary authority, the PPI should improve.
 The Chinese government already stepped up policy support to boost the property market and infrastructure construction.

 Impact on mutual funds

-PPI data point out sluggish local demand in the manufacturing sector.
+PPI data point out overcapacity in factories and sluggish local demand in the manufacturing sector.
 As a result, the raw material cost is continuously going down.
 This has a negative impact on all of the companies operating in China.
-Thus, the performances of mutual funds such as the Clough China Fund Class A (CHNAX), the Guinness Atkinson China & Hong Kong Fund (ICHKX), the Eaton Vance Greater China Growth Fund Class A (EVCGX), and the John Hancock Greater China Opportunities Fund Class A (JCOAX) are also impacted.
+It impacts the performance of mutual funds such as the Clough China Fund – Class A (CHNAX), the Guinness Atkinson China and Hong Kong Fund (ICHKX), the Eaton Vance Greater China Growth Fund – Class A (EVCGX), and the John Hancock Greater China Opportunities Fund Class A (JCOAX).

-For more analysis on mutual funds, please visit Market Realist’s Mutual Funds page.
+For more analysis on mutual funds, visit Market Realist’s Mutual Funds page.